 - "Depart ye, depart ye, go ye out from thence, touch no unclean thing; go ye out of the midst of her; be ye clean, that bear the vessels of the LORD."
-Isa.
-52:11 - "Flee out of the midst of Babylon [a sinful nation], and deliver every man his soul: be not cut off in her iniquity; for this is the time of the LORD'S vengeance; he will render unto her a recompence."
+Isaiah 52:11 - "Flee out of the midst of Babylon [a sinful nation], and deliver every man his soul: be not cut off in her iniquity; for this is the time of the LORD'S vengeance; he will render unto her a recompence."
 Jer.
-51:6 God was going to judge the sinful nation, and He did not want His people to be included in the punishment he was going to inflict on the ungodly. - God says not to do the sinful or "close to appearing sinful" activities they do.
+51:6 God was going to judge the sinful nation.
+He did not want His people to be included in the punishment that would be inflicted on the ungodly. - God says not to do the sinful or "close to appearing sinful" activities they do.
 "Wherefore come out from among them, and be ye separate, saith the Lord, and touch not the unclean thing; and I will receive you," II Cor.
 6:17 - Our example, Christ, lived a separated life.
-We claim to be "Christ-like", which is what "Christian" means; so we also should live a separated life. - "For such an high priest became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens;" Heb.
+We claim to be "Christ-like," which is what "Christian" means, so we also should live a separated life. - "For such an high priest [Jesus] became us, who is holy, harmless, undefiled, separate from sinners, and made higher than the heavens;" Heb.
 7:26

 A different way of living does not save anyone.
 "Not cursing, chewing, or hangin' around with those that do" is a good practice, but it will not make one saved.

-However, when one acknowledges his sin, realizes the price he will ultimately pay for sin, accepts Christ's payment for his sin, and accepts Him as Saviour, that person is saved from the penalty of sin.
-That person is changed on the inside, and changes on the outside should soon follow.
+However, when one acknowledges one's sin, realizes the price that will ultimately be paid for it, accepts Christ's payment for one's iniquity, and accepts Him as Saviour, that person is saved from the penalty of sin.
+That person will be changed on the inside, and changes on the outside should soon follow.